jlrickert/zet/docs/18/README.md

-# Setting up the language server for neovim lua
+# Quick start on settup lsp for neovim lua hacking

 Having a working language server while working with neovim lua is a massive productivity boost.
 To setup the `lua-language-server` needs to be installed.
 I